 All graduate students, as well as faculty and staff who work with graduate programs, are responsible for understanding and following policies and procedures set forth by the Graduate School.
 This handbook contains the policies and relevant procedures that affect the Graduate School as a whole.
 Students should review the handbook for the program they are enrolled in or interested in for more detailed department and program policies.
 These handbooks are accessible from each program's website (find a program here).
-If you are unable to locate a program's handbook, ask your adviser or the program coordinator; you must know your program's policies and procedures.
+If students are unable to locate a program's handbook, ask the student's advisor or the program coordinator; students must know the program's policies and procedures.

-You are also subject to other Clemson University policies, which you will find in the Policies section of the Student Handbook hosted by Student affairs.
+Everyone is also subject to other Clemson policies, found in the Policies section of the Student Handbook hosted by Student Affairs.

-Other University wide policies, including the following topics, may be found by searching the webpages of the Registrar, the Office of Access and Equity, the Office of Research, and the Office of Sponsored Programs.
+Other University wide policies, including the following topics, may be found by searching the webpages of the Registrar, the Office of Access Compliance and Education, the Office of Research, and the Office of Sponsored Programs.